shobhitchittora/gatsby/docs/docs/themes/what-are-gatsby-themes.md

 One existing way to quickly create Gatsby sites with similar functionality is to use "[Gatsby starters](/docs/starters/)".
 Starters are essentially Gatsby sites with pre-configured functionality for a particular purpose.
 You download an entire Gatsby site, pre-built for a particular purpose (e.g. blogging, portfolio site, etc) and customize from there.

 These traditional starters take a first step toward reducing the level of effort involved in creating a new Gatsby site.
-But there are two main problems with traditional starters:
+However, there are two main problems with traditional starters:

 - Sites created from a traditional starter have basically been "ejected" from the starter -- They maintain no connection to the starter, and begin to diverge immediately.
 If the starter is updated later, there's no easy way to pull upstream changes into an existing project.
 - If you created multiple sites using the same starter, and later wanted to make the same update to all of those sites, you'd have to do them individually, site-by-site.